Quantum metrology with Bloch Oscillations in Floquet phase space: Bloch Dynamics in Floquet phase space

-\emph{Measurements by Floquet-Bloch oscillations} -- We now discuss the use of systems undergoing such Floquet-Bloch oscillations as `measuring apparatus' that allow under a broad range of conditions for the determination of forces via frequency measurements.
-We focus here on the case of a weak force $f$ linearly coupled to $\vartheta$ in Floquet space via the interaction~\cite{footnote}
+We now discuss how systems undergoing such Floquet-Bloch oscillations can be exploited as a `measuring apparatus' that allows under a broad range of conditions for the determination of forces via frequency measurements.
+We focus for simplicity on the example of a weak force $f$ linearly coupled to $\vartheta$ in Floquet space via the interaction